lasithLRI/bfsi-samples/templates/bfsi-payment-initiation-api/Package.md

 Use template (BFSI Payment Initiation API) to create a project exposing Open Banking Payment Initiation REST APIs

 ## Use case
+The `BFSI Payment Initiation API` template can be used to initiate and retrieve payments for a specific bank user.
 The API endpoints exposed from this API allow to:

  - Submit the payment-order for processing.
  - Optionally retrieve the status of a payment-order resource.